mongodb-partners/maap-temporal-ai-agent-qs/README.md

 **Scaling Considerations:**
 - Deploy to Kubernetes for auto-scaling
 - Implement multi-region MongoDB Atlas clusters
-- Add Redis caching layer for performance
+- Add a caching layer for performance
 - Configure CDN for dashboard assets

 **Security Hardening:**